Billy Davis (American football coach)

-Bill Davis (born November 5, 1965) is an American football coach who is the linebackers coach for the Arizona Cardinals of the National Football League (NFL).
+Bill Davis (born November 5, 1965) is an American football coach who is the linebackers coach for the Houston Texans of the National Football League (NFL).

 A 27-year NFL coach, Davis has coached linebackers for 14 seasons in the National Football League (NFL), with the Carolina Panthers, Atlanta Falcons, New York Giants, Arizona Cardinals and Cleveland Browns.
 During his 14 years coaching linebackers, Davis coached outside linebackers for 4 years, inside linebackers for 4 years and the remaining 6 years Davis coached both inside and outside linebackers, having control of the entire unit.
 Davis also has 7 years of defensive coordinating experience for the San Francisco 49ers (2005-2006), the Arizona Cardinals (2009-10) and the Philadelphia Eagles.

 Davis was a member of Ken Whisenhunt’s Arizona Cardinals staff in 2008 when the team advanced to Super Bowl XLIII and played Pittsburgh.

 Early life

-Davis was born on November 5, 1965 in Youngstown, Ohio.
+Davis was born on November 5, 1965, in Youngstown, Ohio.
 His father, Bill Davis, coached in the NFL for 13 years, included the six years he was the Cleveland Browns' Vice President of Player Personnel.
 As a youth, Davis was hired to be a ball boy for Dick Vermeil in Philadelphia and Don Shula in Miami.